Applicants who are not citizens or permanent residents of the United States are considered

 international students and must meet additional requirements for admission.

-Transcript evaluations must be submitted directly to Southern from one of the following
+- All non-U.S. transcripts must be submitted through one of the following approved credential

 International students must have financial resources sufficient to support themselves

 for the calendar year, in addition to an international-student deposit of $3,000 (USD).

 - To be issued an I-20 Form, students must also provide a letter from financial sponsors

 (including their name and address), as well as copies of bank statements for the last